TheGreatHB/omni-looksrare/README.md

 # LooksRareBridge

+## Summury

 LooksRareBridge is an EVM smart contract application that allows users to buy NFTs from LooksRare on the Ethereum mainnet using assets on a source chain (srcChain).
 The application uses Stargate dapp from LayerZero to facilitate cross-chain transactions and supports both ERC-721 and ERC-1155 NFT standards.
+Although the destination chain (dstChain) doesn't necessarily need to be Ethereum mainnet, at the moment, LooksRare only supports Ethereum mainnet.

 ## Features